Things to do in Coffin Bay

 Boating

-Those gorgeous clear waters are so inviting, so why not head out on a cruise on the bay to see a different perspective of the Eyre Peninsula.
+Those gorgeous clear waters are so inviting, so why not head out on a cruise on the bay to see a different perspective of the Eyre Peninsula?

-I would suggest Sunset Charters, which are the main sailing company in Coffin Bay (and, actually, one of the few on the whole peninsula).
+I would suggest Sunset Charters, which is the main sailing company in Coffin Bay (and, actually, one of the few on the whole peninsula).
 With a luxury catamaran, they’ll take you out for a glorious trip.

 The main tour is a 3.5-hour cruise through the bay with commentary from the guides and a seafood platter included!